Monday, March 9, 2015

 Lora traveled down Highway 101, the traffic was heavy, and it was raining and foggy.

-When we arrived at the airport, we had to return the rental car, Lora dropped Meadow and me off at the ticket counter.
+When we arrived at the airport, we had to return the rental car, and Lora dropped Meadow and me off at the ticket counter.

-We both had to use the restroom, before going through security.
+We both had to use the restroom before going through security.

-We were told that our 10:45 A.M. flight would be delayed until 1:00 P.M but we could take an earlier flight it would be leaving at 8:30 A.M.
+We were told that our 10:45 A.M. flight would be delayed until 1:00 P.M., but we could take an earlier flight at 8:30 A.M.

 The flight to San Francisco had a sea lion named Sherman.

-We sat in the front of the plane in seats, A, B, and C, I sat next to the window, Meadow was in the middle seat and Lora was in the aisle seat.
+We sat in the front of the plane in seats A, B, and C. I sat next to the window, Meadow was in the middle seat, and Lora was in the aisle seat.

 I am writing in my journal about our many adventures and trying to listen to "Deathly Hollows" on my Pod.

-My sinus was draining so I could not sleep.
+My sinus was draining, so I could not sleep.

 Lora and I split a steak sandwich, a salad, and some fries, and we each ordered tea.

-The ticket collectors called for help and the man was taken away on a stretcher.
+The ticket collectors called for help, and the man was taken away on a stretcher.

 He told us he was born with a cleft or club foot and that he was fortunate enough to get it fixed at a young age with the help of the shiners in Wyoming.